samjulien/blog/_posts/2018-06-29-create-secure-cloud-apps-with-auth0-and-stackblitz.md

 }
 ```

-When the `CallbackComponent` is initialized by Angular, the authentication workflow is also started and our app is ready to handle login and logout requests as well as to enable or prevent navigation to protected routes based on the authentication status of the user, which is communicated by the `authenticated` method within `AuthService`.
+When the `CallbackComponent` is initialized by Angular, the authentication workflow is also started and our app is ready to handle login and logout requests as well as to enable or prevent navigation to guarded routes based on the authentication status of the user, which is communicated by the `authenticated` method within `AuthService`.

 Our under-the-hood view of the Auth0 Angular authentication process is now complete.
 Authentication is hard but Auth0 definitely makes it much easier to understand and implement.